polyanskiy/co2amp/gnuplot/README-Windows.txt

 Environmental variables
 -----------------------

-For a complete list of environment variables supported, type `help environment` in gnuplot.
+For a list of environment variables supported, type `help environment` in gnuplot.

 To set/change environment variables go to "Control panel", "System",